SimonGB/corryvreckan-simons-fun-zone/src/modules/TrackingMultiplet/README.md

 * `require_detectors`: Names of detectors which are required to have a cluster on the track.
 If a track does not have a cluster from all detectors listed here, it is rejected.
 If empty, no detector is required.
 Default is empty.
 * `timestamp_from`: Defines the detector which provides the track timestamp.
 This detector is by default added to `required_detector`.
 If empty, the average timestamp of upstream and downstream tracklet will be used.
 Empty by default.
 * `refit_gbl`: Refit the multiplet tracks with GBL.
 Defaults to false.
+* `unique_cluster_usage`: Only use a cluster for one track - in the case of multiple assignments, the track with the best chi2/ndof is kept.
+Defaults to `false`

 ### Plots produced